JuniorPolegato/polefinances/AI.md

 ```
 - PS: favicon.png image was edited with GIMP to get a transparent background, and also header background edited to remove a grave accent from Pole word.

-# Adjusting de generated code in VS Codim on Linux
+# Adjusting the generated code in VS Codim on Linux
 ```
 Anylise @index.html and @script.js and set PT-BR to the default language.
 ```